-Step 5 has us venturing into the “wrinkle zone”.
+Step 5 of painting a cat in ArtRage has us venturing into the “wrinkle zone”.
 This can be a scary place and I usually get turned around when I attempt to paint a lot of wrinkles, but they aren’t so bad if you stick to a fairly simple plan.
 Just like with the eyes, establish your darks, paint in your midtones and then add your highlights on the side of the light source.
 You can see an example of painting wrinkles in oil here.

 Above you can see where I started with the darker areas and began adding in some midtones.
 I’m not going to lie, it was intimidating starting in on that wrinkly neck.
-A few deep breaths and several breaks always help when moving through challenging areas.
+A few deep breaths and several breaks always help when moving through challenging areas while painting a cat in ArtRage.
 I’ve found that continually going back in and reestablishing my dark areas always helps me get through the tough stuff.

-During this phase of the painting, I was concentrating on getting the values right on the neck.
+During this phase of painting a cat in ArtRage, I was concentrating on getting the values right on the neck.
 Squinting your eyes really helps to make sure you are on track.
 I also will take screen shots of the image and then look at them on my phone.
 I do this with my traditional paintings as well.

 When you view the painting really small on a phone screen, you can tell immediately what areas need to be darker and what areas need to be lighter.
 I have thousands of photos on my phone due to checking my work.
 Because of this, I have lots of photos to do tutorials with.
 It’s a win-win!

 After spending quite a bit of time on the neck wrinkles, I needed a break and decided to move on to the cute elfin ears.
 I wasn’t going for perfection on this.
 Basically, I was slapping paint down as quickly as possible and trying to maintain the values.
 There was a lot of squinting going on here as well.